julee24/testVO_OwnData/README.md

 # Collect datasets:
 You can use ios_logger by Varvar to collect datasets using ARKit VIO algorithm.

-Change the video Frames.m4v to continuous images using\
+Change the video Frames.m4v to an image sequence using\
 ``` ffmpeg -i Frames.m4v image_2/%06d.png -hide_banner ```

 # Data preparation: